-The division of Fish and Wildlife's Whitewater WMA staff participate in annual coordination meetings with the divisions of Forestry and Ecological and Water Resources and communicate with the DNR Regional Management Team on WMA issues.
+The division of Fish and Wildlife's Whitewater WMA staff participate in annual coordination meetings with the divisions of Forestry and Ecological and Water Resources.
+In addition to these annual standing meetings, WWMA staff work in close coordination with other divisions continuously throughout the year.
+WWMA staff also communicate with the DNR Regional Management Team on WMA issues as they arise.

-VII.
 Desired Conditions

-The desired conditions for Whitewater WMA are grouped under two goals: Goal 1) Maintain or enhance wildlife habitat and biodiversity, and Goal 2) Maintain sustainable recreational opportunities for public enjoyment.
-Goal 1 is further categorized by habitat type, and priority management areas have been identified for prairie/savanna, wetland, and oak forest habitat types (Figure 19).
+The desired conditions for Whitewater WMA are grouped under two goals: Goal 1) Maintain or enhance wildlife habitat and biodiversity, and Goal 2) Maintain or enhance sustainable recreational opportunities for public enjoyment.
+Goal 1 is further categorized by habitat type, and priority management areas have been identified for prairie/savanna, wetland, and oak forest habitat types (Figure 18).
 Each habitat type contains measurable management outcomes, followed by specific management objectives and the strategies for achieving these desired outcomes.
 Priority strategies under each management objective are indicated by bold text.

-Figure 19.
+Figure 18.
 All Priority Management Areas at WWMA